Constipation Symptoms: Signs & Possible Related Conditions

 Lifestyle changes to fight constipation

 Again, making sure you are not constipated can be a first line of defense in eliminating or reducing colorectal diseases and disorders.
-To avoid constipation or if you think are exhibiting symptoms, keep these tips in mind:
+To avoid constipation or if you think you are exhibiting symptoms, keep these tips in mind:

 - Eat plenty of healthy, high fiber foods.
+Gradually increase your fibre intake, aiming for about 30g per day to help prevent constipation.

 - Don’t eat or drink too much dairy.